GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

 ### Upgrading from 3.1.x to 4.0

-At this time, only Gluu Server version 3.1.x can be upgraded to version 4.0 Beta.
+At this time, only Gluu Server version 3.1.x can be upgraded to version 4.0.
 The upgrade script works on CentOS 7, Ubuntu 16, and RedHat 7.
 Upgrade script performs the following steps:

 - Upgrades Java to Amazon Corretto.
 Extracts certificates from the existing Java keystore to `hostname_service.crt` in the upgrade directory.
 After upgrading Java, imports to keystore
 - Upgrades all Gluu WAR files, NodeJS, and Passport components